 The Apostle James, Jesus’ half-brother who was one of the leaders of the early church, wrote his book to his fellow Jews.
 They were converted Christians.
-James’ letter is an example of wisdom literature, that is, instructions for the Jewish Christians’ and our lives in knowinging Jesus better.
+James’ letter is an example of wisdom literature, that is, instructions for the Jewish Christians’ and our lives in knowing Jesus better.

 James begins with his teachings about the advantages of suffering.
 In other words, God allows suffering in our lives to shape our characters to be more like his qualities.
-Then, James tells us that favoritism is wrong and that head-knowledge without putting our knowledge into practice is worthless.
+Then, James tells us that favoritism is wrong and that head-knowledge about God without putting our knowledge into practice is worthless.
 Thus, our knowing God must result in actions for others’ benefit.